 "The room cries out for a large tree."
 She held her arms out to encompass the huge living room that was bright with twinkle lights threaded through green garlands decorated with red velvet bows.
 Holiday music played in the background.

 Krebs grunted as he struggled with the heavy tree.
 He shot a glare toward the man lounging on the couch.
 "You could help, you know.
 Vampire strength.
 Pick the tree up as if it was a toothpick and all that."

 "This is your tradition, not mine."
 Nick grinned.
-"Besides, I'm enjoying the show you and Jazz are giving me as you argue about decorations and a tall tree."
+"Besides, I'm enjoying the show you and Jazz are giving me as you argue about decorations and a tree taller than most giants."
 But he took pity on the human and went over to help steady the tree.
 "Perhaps someone will add her magick to the tree."
 He lifted an eyebrow at Jazz.